 When you get yourself into the proper posture, balance, and physical attitude it will feel wonderful.
 Like you are there, as if you had succeeded.
 Later on in the day, if you will check, you will see that you have slipped back into your old role-posture.

-If you can keep this posture you will notice that people are reacting to you differently.
+But if you can keep this posture you will notice that people are reacting to you differently.
 When you have the posture and bearing of a champion, others will unconsciously assume you are one, and you will be.

-Then move your head over your hips.
+Now have your head over your hips.